What Is a Boating Accident Case?

 At Roden Law, our personal injury attorneys have helped numerous victims secure millions in compensation across Georgia and South Carolina.
 We provide all potential clients with a free, no-obligation review of their claim and do not charge upfront legal fees.

-Types of Boating Accident Lawyers Cases We Handle
+Statute of Limitations for Boating Accident Lawyers Cases

 🍑 Georgia Filing Deadline 2 Years O.C.G.A. § 9-3-33 (state) / 3 years (admiralty)